apacheignite/documentation/clustering/cluster.md

   ]
 }
 [/block]
-Through `IgniteCluster` interface you can:
+Through the `IgniteCluster` interface you can:
  * Start and stop remote cluster nodes
  * Get a list of all cluster members
  * Create logical [Cluster Groups](doc:cluster-groups)